Information for our suppliers

 The National Archives recognises the important role played by small and medium enterprises (SMEs) in meeting business needs.
 Value for money is the only deciding factor when we award contracts competitively, so we strongly encourage SMEs to bid for the contracts they believe they could fulfil.

-For more information visit Business Link, which allows all types of business - including small businesses, start-up companies and social enterprises - to search and view lower-value government contracts and promote themselves to the UK public sector.
+For more information visit Contracts Finder, which allows all types of business - including small businesses, start-up companies and social enterprises - to search and view lower-value government contracts and promote themselves to the UK public sector.

 The National Archives aims to reduce invoice payment times to ten working days.
 All valid goods and services invoices are paid as soon as they have been authorised by the officials responsible for the contract.